programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 It is also possible to calculate and graph node-level metrics as they change over time using the `tSnaStats()` function, but this is very computationally intensive and will produce errors if nodes are appearing and disappearing from the network.

-As always, it's important to keep in mind that network metrics like measurements of centralization represent potential for the transmission of ideas and concepts rather than transmission as such.[^3]

 ### Thinking Temporally: Forward Reachable Sets

 Adding a chronological component to static network measurements might be enough to convince you that temporal network analysis is worth the extra effort for your project.
 But temporal network analysis also allows us to analyze properties that *only* occur in temporal networks.